 Alternatives to LASIK

 So you’re interested in vision correction surgery, but you aren’t a candidate for LASIK.
 Are there other options?
 The answer is yes!
 At The Eye Institute of Utah, we offer a variety of vision correction procedures as alternatives to LASIK that may be a better option for some patients.
 If you have high levels of nearsightedness, thin corneas or dry eye problems, you may be a better candidate for the Visian ICL, or implantable contact lens.
 If you are over the age of 45, refractive lens exchange (RLE) surgery may be the best option to help correct presbyopia and other refractive errors.
 PRK is another optional procedure that is very similar to LASIK because it uses a laser to reshape the cornea, but it may be a better procedure for some patients.
-You will want to meet with one of our refractive specialists for a complimentary refractive consult to determine which procedure is best for you!
+You will want to meet with one of our refractive eye surgeons for a complimentary refractive consult to determine which procedure is best for you!

 - Photo Refractive Keratectomy (PRK)